Positive virus tests on Aust-NZ cruise

 The Princess Cruises-operated Ruby Princess ship returned to Sydney on Thursday with 1100 crew and 2700 passengers on board.

-Doctors tested 13 unwell patients for COVID-19 with three found to have the virus.
-One person who tested positive was a crew member.
+Doctors initially tested 13 unwell patients for COVID-19 with two passengers and a crew member found to have the virus.

-“Two of the three positive results were people who were passengers on board the ship,” NSW Health Minister Brad Hazzard told reporters on Friday.

-Mr Hazzard said there was a fourth person who did not test positive to COVID-19 but had since attended a Sydney emergency department and undergone new tests.
+NSW chief health officer Dr Kerry Chant said a fourth person, another passenger, was confirmed to have COVID-19 after attending an emergency department.

-A fifth person in Tasmania suffering coronavirus-like symptoms is also under the microscope.
+A fifth person from the ship who’s now in Tasmania is suffering coronavirus-like symptoms.

 Mr Hazzard said it was possible other people on board now had COVID-19 and everyone needed to self-isolate for 14 days.